 No matter the explanation, this inconsistency indicated Sacramento County’s flawed philosophy regarding public information, especially as COVID-19, whose enormity can be captured only as well as the numbers that describe it, ravaged the state to which it is the capital.

-To date, of the sixty-plus requested data points—all of which the county is legally obligated to turn over upon official request—the Vanguard has obtained three.
+To date, of the sixty-plus requested data points—all of which the county is legally obligated to turn over upon official request—we has obtained three.

 The California Public Records Act was created to make available this type of data, data that impacts the public and indicates potential governmental oversight.
 As the situation worsens in San Quentin and other penitentiaries across the state and country, withholding data about COVID-19 in the jails is an unconscionable violation of the law.